 What Are The Effects Of Processed Foods?

-While we are now well aware of the physical affects that processed convenience food cause, I don’t think we take enough time to consider the REAL reason we’re in the mess we’re in.
+While we are now well aware of the physical effects that processed convenience food causes, I don’t think we take enough time to consider the REAL reason we’re in the mess we’re in.
 The social aspects of it.

 Stop.
 The.
 Madness.

 But we’re not doomed!
 We can take back our lives and consciously decide to make better choices.
 Just remember to be kind to yourself in the process and keep in mind that the next generation will learn from YOU.

 Please feel free to leave a comment below with your thoughts.
 I look forward to your contributions to this conversation!

 A subject near and dear to my heart.
 Something that I feel convicted about eating too much processed foods.
 Become more apparent when especially having health concerns where this is a warranted fear for causing further health problems so eating healthier is something I need to do.
 Unfortunate it is convenience that we get into processed food in the first place.
 Thanks Cynthia for bringing some good ideas to fix my bad eating habits and encouraging the healthier out come.